U8NWXD/oppia-wiki/Backend-tests.md

 ## Testing philosophy

 Let's begin by explaining some testing philosophy.
-Don't worry yet about how to actually implement tests--just think about how to design them.
+This will help you design your tests; we'll talk about how to actually write them later.
 There are two main kinds of tests that we use in the backend: unit tests and integration tests.

 ### Unit tests